tomasherceg/dotvvm-docs/Pages/advanced-filter-registration.md

 + Filters applied on the individual methods (in the order they were registered)

-The `OnCommandExecuted` methods use reverse order of action filters.
+The `OnCommandExecutedAsync` methods uses the reverse order of action filters.